 - Aspects of Grief and Loss

-To that end I am working on my first book, which details a simple system I have created that effectively accomplishes this integration and helps individuals understand their problems more holistically.
-Read more about the book.
+I am working on my first book, which details a simple system I have created that effectively accomplishes the integration of the spiritual, psychological, and emotional sides of a person.
+It helps people avoid a lot of pain and suffering and achieve a lot more peace than they otherwise might.

 Speaking & Workshops